aymencito/Identifying-High-Risk-Buildings-using-Topic-Modelling-and-Spatial-Analytics/README.md

 2. Creating a risk scale for each building.

-3. Creating list a high rik list of buildings to be inpsected.
+3. Creating list a high rik list of buildings to be inspected.

 4. Creating a spatial dashboard using Tableau.